D3lt4lph4/papers/docs/others/coordconv.md

 ## How Does It Work

-The idea of the layer is very simple, two filters, one with the x coordinates and one with the y coordinates (see figure below).
+The idea of the layer is very simple, two feature maps, one with the x coordinates and one with the y coordinates (see figure below).
 This way, the convolution can "know" its position in the feature map.

 ![Layer](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/others/coordconv/uber_coordconv_layer.png "Layer")

 The only concern one may have with this layer is to see the convolution losing its translation invariance property.
-But since the layer will choose if it uses the CoordConv filters (setting weights to zero or not), the convolution should still work fine with translation.
+But since the layer will choose if it uses the CoordConv feature maps (setting weights to zero or not), the convolution should still work fine with translation.

 ## Results